 Marie was among the first set of children supported through the project, which works to ensure children with disabilities – especially girls, who are more often excluded from education and experience different societal pressures and barriers – are able to attend school and achieve their full potential.

-“After visiting my brother [Marie’s father] in 2008 I noticed the level of neglect Marie was facing, [so] I asked him to allow me to bring her to stay with me in Kamakwie,” Marie’s aunt explains.
+“After visiting my brother [Marie’s father] in 2008 I noticed the level of neglect Marie was facing, [so] I asked him to allow me to bring her to stay with me,” Marie’s aunt explains.
 “Over the years we have been living together, Marie has been a source of inspiration to many children within the community and especially my kids.
 Her zeal and strong commitment in school have been deeply admired by so many.”

 COVID-19 has caused schools to close in Sierra Leone, so I met Marie at her home.
 She was sitting outside with her teacher Alusine, compiling the notes taken from lessons delivered through the national radio education programme.
 She tells me: “Ever since I moved from my parents’ house to stay with my aunt, her support and encouragement have been my inspiration.
 Going to school is something I like doing because I strongly believe that education is the key to success.
 I have accepted the challenge to be educated; since I am blind, without education, my future would be more difficult.”